 This unit provides both a theoretical and practical overview of real time enterprise systems.
 Real time enterprise systems are configurable information systems packages, implemented on-line that integrate people, technology and information processing.
 The three integrated processes within and across functional areas are seamlessly interconnected and almost time-lag free in an organisation.
 Topics include systems and technology background, ES evolution, ES lifecycle, implementation and configuration, ES and electronic commerce and ES success and failure factors.
 The theoretical component will be augmented by detailed case studies which focus on problems faced by real-life companies.
 For the practical component, laboratory exercises using a well-known enterprise system will be used to deepen student understanding.

-- demonstrate a capacity to describe and perform navigation functions of an enterprise systems system;
+- demonstrate a capacity to describe and perform navigation functions and create master data objects in a real-time enterprise system;

 Examination (2 hours) 60%; In-semester assessment 40%

 Minimum total expected workload equals 12 hours per week comprising:

 - A minimum of 8 hours of personal study per week in order to satisfy the reading, tute, prac and assignment expectations.